Film Festival of Faculty of Informatics: History

-Organization of the first film festival in 2001 was motivated by the faculty's new possibility of digital video processing and students' interest in making their own films.
+Organization of the first film festival in 2001 was motivated by the faculty's new opportunities for digital video processing and students' interest in making their own films.

 The fourth year of festival (2004) was promoted and sponsored for the first time.
 The beginning of festival was connected with the release of 10th anniversary of Faculty of Informatics DVD.

 The fifth year (2005) was attended by more than 500 visitors.

 In 2006 the festival offered various film genres such as documentary films, sci-fi, thriller and comedy.
 The absolute winner was Relace (Broadcast), a film by Stanislav Hrabí.

 Year after, in 2007, a film called Krajina za duhou (The Land Over the Rainbow) by Lukáš Horáček was chosen as the winner of the Visitor's choice award.
 The Jury chose a romantic film Neznámý (Stranger) by Martina Mičovičová and Michal Oravec as the best.

 In 2008 the festival took place during Dies Academicus, in the light of Masaryk University's anniversary.
 Actors from JAMU also took part this year and thus cooperation with other faculties had begun.

 The winner of 9th year was Martin Kacvinský with his film Vir CRT-2116 a jeho přemožitel (CRT-2116 Virus and His Defeater).
 In the bonus section, lecturer Robert Král introduced his film Doprdelesvěta!

 In the 10th year the festival was visited by over 700 people.
 The first prize was awarded to a comedy by Michaela Miovská and Martin Bakeš named Nebylo nebylo – Jak by asi vypadaly pohádky, kdyby zmizeli kladní hrdinové (Not Once Upon a Time – How Would It Look Like If There Were No Heroes).
 The jury chose stop-motion film (L)egoist by Miroslav Kolárik as their film of choice.

 In 2011 films were presented with English subtitles for the first time.
 The winners were Mrkvička (A Carrot) — an animation by Jiří Starý, and a stop-motion film Don't Stay Outside by Tomáš Kněžek.

 Motto of the 12th festival was Film máme v krvi (Film Is in Our Blood).
 This year's winner was Radek Gomola with his 1990s RPG-stylized stop-motion film Epic Quest I. The jury chose fake Wikipedia documentary Lež.org (Lie.org) by Radim Urbášek and Tomáš Hůsek as the best one.

 The 13th festival was stylized in the like of Hollywood blockbusters.
 Black (brown) comedy Shit Happened by Jan Kutil won the Visitor's choice award.
 Jana, a documentary drama based on real events which happened during the Prague Spring, by Zdeňka Sitová was awarded Jury's choice award.